-14 INVESTMENTS - PROPOSED CHANGES
+13 INVESTMENTS - PROPOSED CHANGES

-14.1 There are no proposed changes to the Council's investment strategy for 2022/23.
+13.1 There are no proposed changes to the Council's investment strategy for 2023/24.

-15 TREASURY MANAGEMENT ADVISORS
+14 TREASURY MANAGEMENT ADVISORS

-- 15.1 The Council uses Link Group as its treasury management advisors.
-Link provides a range of services which include: - Technical support on treasury matters and capital finance issues; - Economic and interest rate analysis; - Debt services which includes advice on the timing of borrowing; - Debt rescheduling advice surrounding the existing portfolio; - Generic investment advice on interest rates, timing and investment instruments; and - Credit ratings/market information service comprising the three main credit rating agencies. - 15.2 Whilst the advisers provide support to the internal treasury function, under current market rules and the CIPFA Code of Practice, the final decision on treasury matters remains with the Council.
-This service is subject to regular review. - Link Group are currently engaged on a contract which runs to 31 March 2022 with an option to extend to 31 March 2023, following a re-procurement exercise in 2019/20
+- 14.1 The Council uses Link Group as its treasury management advisors.
+Link provides a range of services which include: - Technical support on treasury matters and capital finance issues; - Economic and interest rate analysis; - Debt services which includes advice on the timing of borrowing; - Debt rescheduling advice surrounding the existing portfolio; - Generic investment advice on interest rates, timing and investment instruments; and - Credit ratings/market information service comprising the three main credit rating agencies.

+14.2 Whilst the advisers provide support to the internal treasury function, under current market rules and the CIPFA Code of Practice, the final decision on treasury matters remains with the Council.
+This service is subject to regular review.

-16. Greater Manchester Pension Fund
+15 Greater Manchester Pension Fund

-- 16.1 The Council also carries out treasury management activities on behalf of Greater Manchester Pension Fund (GMPF).
+- 15.1 The Council also carries out treasury management activities on behalf of Greater Manchester Pension Fund (GMPF).
 GMPF holds cash in accordance with its strategic asset allocation as determined by the GMPF Management Panel which may be increased or decreased on a tactical basis by the external investment managers within risk parameters also set by the Panel.
-As at 31st December 2021 the Pension Fund cash totalled around £486m. - 16.2 The GMPF counterparty list mirrors that of Tameside MBC, along with the following operating constraints:

-- a) The maximum duration for an investment is 1 year. - b) The maximum investment per counterparty is £75m - Along with these limits, further constraints are in place for the different categories of cash.
-The bulk of the fund managers' allocations must be available at short notice; therefore the following constraints are enforced: - a) 35% must be available within one week - b) 70% must be available within two weeks - 16.4 Additionally, any strategic allocation to in-house cash must be kept entirely liquid and immediately available.
+As at 31 December 2022 the Pension Fund cash totalled around £571m. - 15.2 The GMPF counterparty list mirrors that of Tameside MBC, along with the following operating constraints: - a) The maximum duration for an investment is 1 year. - b) The maximum investment per counterparty is £75m - 15.3 Along with these limits, further constraints are in place for the different categories of cash.
+The bulk of the fund managers' allocations must be available at short notice; therefore the following constraints are enforced: - a) 35% must be available within one week - b) 70% must be available within two weeks - 15.4 Additionally, any strategic allocation to in-house cash must be kept entirely liquid and immediately available.

-17. RECOMMENDATIONS
+16. RECOMMENDATIONS

-- 17.1 That the Treasury Management Strategy be noted and the proposed borrowing strategy be supported. - 17.2 That the Annual Investment Strategy (Appendix 19A) be recommended for approval by the full Council - 17.3 That the MRP policy (Appendix 19D) be recommended for approval by full Council.
+- 16.1 That the Treasury Management Strategy be noted and the proposed borrowing strategy be supported. - 16.2 That the Annual Investment Strategy (Appendix 18A) be recommended for approval by the full Council - 16.3 That the MRP policy (Appendix 18D) be recommended for approval by full Council.

-APPENDIX 19A
+APPENDIX 18A

-ANNUAL INVESTMENT STRATEGY: FINANCIAL YEAR 2022/23
+ANNUAL INVESTMENT STRATEGY: FINANCIAL YEAR 2023/24